zainabmelh/guide-articles/articles/Certificates/get-geo-location-data/index.md

 ---
-title: "Get Geo Location Data"
+title: Get Geo Location Data
-parent: "certificates-guide"
 ---
 Every browser has a built in navigator that can give us this information.

 The navigator will get our user's current longitude and latitude.